 Never Blindside Your Manager if You Want to Remain on Their Good Side

 Reader questions that develop widespread interest are often shared.
 A reader wrote that his wife had applied for several jobs outside of her department in her company.
 Before she could be considered for these opportunities the local HR department informed her manager of her intent.
 This sparked an unpleasant and difficult conversation that she had to have with her boss.

-Now my wife doesn't feel that she can apply for any job in the company without being scrutinized because she is being monitored.
+Now his wife doesn't feel that she can apply for any job in the company without being scrutinized because she is being monitored.
 My instincts tell me this HR and management behavior is unethical but is it illegal or just workplace bullying?
 Should she call the ethics hotline or just quit and get another job before they fire her for being 'unhappy'?

 Human Resources Policies for Internal Job Applications

 Every organization has different policies about how they handle employees who want to transfer to another job.
 In many companies, for example, the company policy is that an employee must be in their current position for six months or have the approval of their vice president to change jobs internally sooner.

 The policy may also state that the employee is responsible for notifying his or her current manager if applying for another job in the company.
 With this policy in place, employees know exactly what is required for their internal job search.
 The situation the reader experienced would not have occurred.